logtheta/EasyNuget/README.md

 - You want to debug the changes that you just made in the referenced package
 - You don't want to wait your build system to buid and deploy a new package version beacuse it takes a while and you have many packages to change

-What EasyNuget does is to provide an interface to add the libraries that you need to change and automate the build as per your need
+What EasyNuget does is to provide a User Interface to manage the nuget libraries that you need to change and automate the build as per your needs.

 ## Development Technology